 Isaac Murphy Memorial Art Garden, 577 East Third St.

-Wise Guys Barbershop & Georgetown St. Neighborhood Association Juneteenth Celebration
+Presented by Wise Guys Barbershop & Georgetown St. Neighborhood Association

-A community celebration with the goal to bring awareness to culture, history, equality and peace to the neighborhood.
-Food service from Chef Doug Johannes from 5 – 7 p.m., music by DJ Classic, inflatables and fireworks.
+A community celebration with the goal to bring awareness to culture, history, equality and peace to the neighborhood through food, music and kids activities.